 Mode 2: PARTIAL - One chirp for each remote LOCK command/no chirp for remote UNLOCK command.

 Mode 3: FULL - One chirp for each remote LOCK command/two chirps for the first remote UNLOCK command.

-Before your vehicle was shipped from the factory, it was programmed to Mode 1.
-The mode to which the vehicle was programmed may have been changed since it left the factory.
-To determine the mode to which your vehicle is programmed or to program your vehicle to a different mode, do the following:
+Your vehicle was originally programmed to Mode 2.
+The mode may have been changed since then.
+To determine the current mode, or to change the mode, do the following:

-- Scroll, using the SEEK PSCAN up or down arrows, until FOB HORN appears on the display. - Press the 1 PREV or 2 NEXT button to enter the submenu.
+- 1. Scroll, using the SEEK PSCAN up or down arrows, until FOB HORN appears on the display. - 2.
+Press the 1 PREV or 2 NEXT button to enter the submenu.
 The current selection will have an asterisk () next to it.
-If you do not wish to change the current mode, you can either exit the programming mode by following the directions later in this section or program the next feature available on your vehicle. - Scroll, using the 1 PREV or 2 NEXT buttons, through the modes to change the current mode. - With your preference displayed, press the TUNE DISP button to select.
+If you do not wish to change the current mode, you can either exit the programming mode by following the directions later in this section or program the next feature available on your vehicle.

+- 3. Scroll, using the 1 PREV or 2 NEXT buttons, through the modes to change the current mode. - 4.
+With your preference displayed, press the TUNE DISP button to select.
 A chime will be heard to verify the new setting.
 The new selection will be displayed with an asterisk () for one second.